 Private Accommodation Price Comparison Sites

-Renting an apartment and houses is becoming more and more common.
+Renting an apartment or house is becoming more and more common.
 It’s a very convenient way to travel.
 Think Airbnb, VBRO, AGODA, RU, and HometoGo as examples.

 When you rent a private apartment or house, you can feel at home.
 You can buy in the supermarket and cook for yourself, which significantly reduces the overall cost of the vacation.
-For families with children, this is much more affordable than staying in a hotel.
+This is much more affordable for families with children than staying in a hotel.
 It is almost always cheaper to rent an apartment or house for a family with children.

 Sites like Airbnb serve as intermediaries between you and the host.
 You pay immediately, but the host will receive your money only after you have stayed with them.
-The price is fixed at the time of booking and cannot increase the cost under any circumstances, or charge you any undisclosed fees.
+The price is fixed at the time of booking, and we cannot increase the cost under any circumstances or charge you any undisclosed fees.

-Booking.com while best know for hotels has an amazing selection of apartments and houses.
-One of the things that I like most about Booking.com is you can view hotels, houses, and apartments at the same time.
-Just be aware that if you use them to book a hotel you are then using a third-party site for the hotel reservation vs. booking directly with the hotel.
+Booking.com, best known for hotels, has a fantastic selection of apartments and houses.
+One of the things that I like most about Booking.com is that you can view hotels, houses, and apartments simultaneously.
+Just be aware that if you use them to book a hotel, you are then using a third-party site for the hotel reservation vs. booking directly with the hotel.

-A dying concept but they still exist.
-When you use a travel agent, even though it’s a third-party agreement their sole role is to represent you.
-For example, if your flights are delayed your travel agent should be the go-to person and their role is to resolve it.
+A dying concept, but they still exist.
+When you use a travel agent, even though it’s a third-party agreement, their sole role is to represent you.
+For example, if your flights are delayed, your travel agent should be the go-to person, and their part is to resolve it.

-The same concept applies here, if you use one of these providers and something goes wrong you will face challenges working directly with the cruise line.
+The same concept applies here; if you use one of these providers and something goes wrong, you will face challenges working directly with the cruise line.
 I will tell you that I’ve run into fewer issues with cruise aggregators.
-I often use vacationstogo and I’ve never had a problem.
-However, I am acutely aware that it’s the third party I booked with that is to provide service.
+I often use vacations to go, and I’ve never had a problem.
+However, I am acutely aware that the third party I booked with is to provide service.
 And, I know from years of experience that a cruise line can and will refer you back to where you booked if not directly with them.

 Cons of Using A Third-Party Travel Site

-In a nut shell, the issue is “who’s problem is it.”
-If you didn’t book directly with the hotel, airline or cruise they have every right to refer you back to where you booked.
-I had a very painful experience with Expedia on a package deal to Iceland.
-To make a long story short, the flight was cancelled, and the airline’s response was “call Expedia.”
-We called Expedia, and hours later they said “talk to the airline.”
+In a nutshell, the issue is “whose problem is it.”
+If you didn’t book directly with the hotel, airline, or cruise, they have every right to refer you back to where you booked.
+I had a harrowing experience with Expedia on a package deal to Iceland.
+To make a long story short, the flight was canceled, and the airline’s response was “call Expedia.”
+We called Expedia, and hours later, they said, “talk to the airline.”
 Neither party will accept responsibility and will give you the runaround.

 Here are some other cons:

 - It’s almost always cheaper to book directly with the provider. vs. using a third-party provider.
-Sure, you’ll have to make separate reservations but it is typically cheaper.
+You’ll have to make separate reservations, but it is typically more affordable.

-- It will be difficult to upgrade anything because you did not book directly.
+- It won’t be easy to upgrade anything because you did not book directly.

 Pros Using A Third-Party Travel Site

 - They make bundling very easy.
-With a few clicks, you can have flights, hotels, car rental,s and travel insurance.
+With a few clicks, you can have flights, hotels, car rentals,s and travel insurance.

-- Some people love the fact that it’s “one” reservation and fewer companies to deal with (in theory).
+- Some people love that it’s “one” reservation and fewer companies to deal with (in theory).